basic imports

 - Noise

-The bias and variance make up the reducible error in a model.
+The bias and variance together make up the reducible error in a model.
+By selecting a model of an appropriate flexibility, we can, as the name suggests, reduce this error.
 The noise is also called the irreducible error.

 The bias of a model is the error due to the model’s assumptions or lack of flexibility.
 It is systematic error due to the model’s inability to (fully) learn the true underlying patterns in the data.

 The variance of a model is the error due to the model’s sensitivity to the training data.
-It is the error due to the model (partially) learning some noise in the training data, and thus the model would change if the training data were changed.
+It is the error due to the model (partially) learning some noise in the training data.
+The model changes (too much) if the training data is changed.

 Both bias and variance are related to the model’s flexibility.